MikhailSalikhanov/PetProjectSite/README.md

   > HTML, CSS, JavaScript, Sass
   > Git, Figma, Photoshop

 Сompletely my work (not including design).
-It is not "copy-paste project" from courses or "don`t-think-and-repeat project" from Youtube.
+It is not "copy-paste project" from courses or "just-repeat project" from Youtube.
 I'm sure it is not perfect.
 But it is mine :)